 All University Housing facilities and their residents are required to be in compliance with state and local laws regarding alcoholic beverages.
 All federal, state and local laws regarding illegal drugs will be strictly enforced.
 The University of Michigan Alcohol and Other Drugs (AOD) Policy for Students, Faculty, and Staff serves as the overarching document on this topic.

-It is the University's and University Housing's goal to educate members of the our community about the health risks associated with the use and abuse of alcohol and other substances, and about campus and community resources available for counseling and therapy (see Counseling and Psychological Services).
+It is the University's and University Housing's goal to educate members of our community about the health risks associated with the use and abuse of alcohol and other substances, and about campus and community resources available for counseling and therapy (see Counseling and Psychological Services).

 In support of these efforts, University Housing prohibits displays that promote an alcohol culture, such as empty beer bottle pyramids, empty liquor bottle room decorations and drinking game tables.